Do you think it’s important to wear school uniform?

 Grating as it is to have to buy clothing which looks like it was made for some utilitarian army with precious little interest in colour, fit or durability, in general kids look smarter and, as psychologists tell us, that should help performance.

 Nobody can deny that buying school uniform can add up to a significant outlay, but these days you can buy supermarket basics which do the job and a reasonable cost.
+And in fact, these days you can find some pretty stylish and durable school garments.

 I had a uniform for Brownies (which Club, I’m afraid I hated) and a uniform for ballet (hair HAD to be in a netted bun).